rstiller/slf4ts/packages/slf4ts-elasticsearch-log-adapter/README.md

 const client = new Client({ log: new ElasticsearchLogAdapter().newLogger() });

 const logger: ILoggerInstance = LoggerFactory.getLogger("my-elasticsearch");
-// create an instance of elasticsearch client and an instance of the logging adapter with a precreated logger instance const client = new Client({ log: new ElasticsearchLogAdapter().newLogger(logger) });
+// create an instance of elasticsearch client and an instance of the logging adapter with a pre-created logger instance const client = new Client({ log: new ElasticsearchLogAdapter().newLogger(logger) });

 // access the underlying logger instance